 What is the best sleeping position for back pain?

 The 5 sleeping positions I recommend are what have helped me to keep back pain at bay.
-They served me through 4 pregnancies, when I injured my back by lifting something heavy without using my uses my knees, and when my sciatica nerve started acting up.
+They served me through 4 pregnancies, when I injured my back by lifting something heavy without using my knees, and when my sciatica nerve started acting up.

 Back pain is often one of the top reasons people complain about, not only that, but it is also one the leading cause of disabilities worldwide.
 Most people over the world will experience back at least once in their lifetime.